Glaucoma

 How is glaucoma diagnosed?

-Your caregiver will ask about your symptoms and examine your eyes.
-He will check your peripheral vision.
-He may check how well your eyes drain fluid.
-You may need any of the following tests:
+Your healthcare provider will ask about your symptoms and examine your eyes.
+He or she will check your peripheral vision.
+He or she may check how well your eyes drain fluid.
+Your pupils may be dilated (widened) for some of the following tests:

-- Tonometry: This test measures your eye pressure.
-Your eyes are numbed with eyedrops and your caregiver touches your eyes with an instrument.
-Or, a puff of air is blown into your eyes and pressure is measured with a light.
+- A tonometry test is used to measure your eye pressure.
+Your eyes are numbed with eyedrops and your healthcare provider touches your eyes with an instrument.
+A puff of air may instead be blown into your eyes and pressure is measured with a light.

 How is glaucoma treated?

-- Eye pressure medicines: These help decrease eye pressure.
+- Eye pressure medicines help decrease eye pressure.
 They may also decrease the amount of fluid your eyes make or help your eyes drain better.
-These medicines may be eyedrops or pills.

-- Laser surgery: This is usually done if medicines cannot control your glaucoma.
-Your caregiver uses a laser to open your eye drainage system.
-He may also create a new opening for eye fluid to drain.
+- Laser surgery may be needed if other treatments do not work.
+Healthcare providers use a laser to open your eye drainage system or create a new opening for eye fluid to drain.

 When should I seek immediate care?